All guides

-Collecting a stool sample
+Collecting a stool sample, right the first time

 Understanding the test

-Why does your veterinarian need a fecal sample?
+Why your veterinarian needs a fecal sample

 Microscopic evaluation of a stool sample is a non-invasive test with high diagnostic value.
 It rapidly identifies the cause of many gastrointestinal disorders.